WizHacks/SentimentClassification/README.md

 ### To Do:
 - default number of stopwords is 173, which is a bit high and gives lower accuracy
 - try normalizing binary to see if better accuracy
+- save and load data from csv files